• Skip to primary navigation

 • In a large bowl, whisk together flour, baking powder, and salt.
 Set aside.

 • Fill mini muffin tins halfway with batter.
 Optionally, sprinkle tops of muffins with turbinado sugar.
-Bake for 12-14 minutes, or until a toothpick inserted in the middle comes out clean (or with crumbs, not batter).
+Bake for about 11 to 13 minutes, or until the top of your muffins pop back when pressed down gently (or a toothpick inserted in the middle comes out with crumbs, not wet batter).

 • Allow pan to cool for 2-3 minutes before removing muffins.
 Store cooled muffins in a sealed container.